What is an MABR?

 The MABR still has a mixed liquor of suspended particles, as with other fixed film processes such the moving bed bioreactor (MBBR), but at lower concentration than the MBR.
 Biological treatment is achieved both by the biofilm and by the suspended flocs.

-This MABR process has only relatively recently been commercially developed for full-scale application, so currently there is not a large number of established reference sites.
+This MABR process has only been commercially developed and implemented at full scale since around around 2015, limiting number of established reference sites.

 Although MABRs have only been commercialised since around 2015, the process was originally studied in the 1990s (Pankhania et al, 2004; Brindle et al, 1998,1999).
 In fact, the term 'MABR' was first introduced around 30 years ago by Mike Semmens of the University of Minnesota.